Chain-Complex/Open-Grants-Program/application-template.md

 * **FTE:**  0.8
 * **Costs:** 15,000 USD

-We will come up with the solution concept and publish an academic paper about it.
+We will research and enquire Polkadot blockchain properties for implementing contract matching algorithm in a decentralized way.
+During the research phase we will come up with the solution concept and publish an academic paper about it.

 ### Milestone 2 Example — Defining Specifications
 * **Estimated Duration:** 2 month
 * **FTE:**  0.8
 * **Costs:** 15,000 USD

-We will define implementation roadmap, using Polkadot development tools.
+We will define implementation roadmap, relevant , using Polkadot development tools.

 ## Future Plans

-Please include here

 * In the short run, we will implement our algorithm, immediately after specifying required roadmap.
-* We will find users to use our product or offer .
+* We will find businesses to use our product or offer it as our product to end users.

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** Web3 Foundation Website / personal recommendation

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-* Work you have already done.
+* Work we have already done.

-* Wheter there are any other teams who have already contributed (financially) to the project.
-* Previous grants you may have applied for.
+   Three papers on the economic aspects and usecases of blockchains:

+   * Akaki Mamageishvili, Jan Christoph Schlegel:
+      Optimal Smart Contracts with Costly Verification.
+IEEE ICBC 2020: 1-8

+   * Akaki Mamageishvili, Jan Christoph Schlegel:
+      Mechanism Design and Blockchains.
+CoRR abs/2005.02390 (2020)

+   * Jan Christoph Schlegel, Akaki Mamageishvili On-Chain Auctions with Deposits.  	arXiv:2103.16681 (2021)

+Akaki Mamageishvili has written 2 more papers relevant to this topic:

+   * Simon Janin, Kaihua Qin, Akaki Mamageishvili, Arthur Gervais:
+      FileBounty: Fair Data Exchange.
+EuroS&P Workshops 2020: 357--366

+   * Hans Gersbach, Akaki Mamageishvili, Manvir Schneider:
+      Vote Delegation and Malicious Parties.
+IEEE ICBC 2020: 1--2